elvinos/Phase1SSC/Phase2/LatestBuild/sectionbuild.md

 # P-I-D analysis
-This report introduces the effects of proportional, derivative and integral gains, implemented by a conventional PID controller on a Quanser's behaviour \footnote{See Control Coursework Part 1 for a derivation of the transfer function used}.
+This report introduces the effects of proportional, derivative and integral gains, implemented by a conventional PID controller on a Quanser's behaviour \footnote{See Control Coursework Part 1 for a derivation of the open-loop second order transfer functions for the Quanser elevation axis}.
 This is assessed using time-domain and root locus results.
 A closed loop PID controller, is used to reduce tracking error ($e$) between the control input and the observed output \cite{ControlT54:online}.
-Through correctly tuning the PID controller, it is desirable to achieve a sharp response to user input.
+Through correctly tuning the PID controller, it is desirable to achieve a sharp response to a unit step input.
+The simulated results were verified by theory predictions.

 ## Proportional Feedback Controller